A Unified Framework for Representation-based Subspace Clustering of Out-of-sample and Large-scale Data: Representation-based Subspace Clustering

-In recent years, some works have devoted to solve the scalability issue in spectral clustering.
-One natural option is to reduce the time cost of eigen-decomposition over Laplacian matrix.
-Fowlkes et al.~\cite{Fowlkes2004} proposed using Nystr\"{o}m method to avoid computing the whole similarity matrix.
-Li et al.~\cite{Li2010} performed randomized low-rank matrix approximation algorithm over a subset of the input to find the representative data points (landmarks or exemplars).
-As a result, the Nystr\"{o}m method could be more efficient and effective in large scale setting.
-Moreover, Chen et al.~\cite{Chen2011a} performed eigen-decomposition in a distributed systems.
+Recently, some works have focused on solving the large-scale clustering problem of the traditional spectral clustering.
+One natural way is to reduce the time cost of eigen-decomposition over the Laplacian matrix.
+For example,~\cite{Fowlkes2004} adopted Nystr\"{o}m method to get the approximation of the eigenvectors of the whole similarity matrix.~\cite{Chen2011a} solved the generalized eigenvalue problem in a distributed computing platform.

-Another option is to reduce the data size by performing sampling techniques or replacing the original data set with a small number of points.
-Yan et al.~\cite{Yan2009} presented a method for fast approximate spectral clustering by selecting some representative points based on k-means or random projection trees.
-Chen and Cai~\cite{Chen2011} proposed an approach, called Landmark-based Spectral Clustering (LSC).
-It firstly chooses $p$ representative points from data using k-means clustering or randomly sampling; and constructs a Laplacian matrix $\mathbf{L}=\mathbf{A}^T\mathbf{A}$, where the element $\mathbf{a}_{ij}$ of $\mathbf{A}\in \mathds{R}^{p\times n}$ is the pairwise distance between the original data point and the landmarks. finally, performs spectral clustering over $\mathbf{L}$.
-Wang et al.~\cite{Wang2011} select landmarks by performing selective sampling technique; and then perform spectral clustering over the chosen samples based on pairwise distance; after that, project non-sampled data into a low-dimensional space using locality preserving projections algorithm~\cite{He2003}; finally, get the labels of the non-chosen data by using k-nearest neighbor classifier in the embedding space.
-Furthermore, Nie et al.~\cite{Nie2011} proposed Spectral Embedded Clustering (SEC) which groups new coming data by performing subspace learning method and the nearest classifier.
+Another way is reducing the data size by replacing the original data with a small number of samples.~\cite{Yan2009} presented a fast spectral clustering algorithm by selecting some representative points from the input and got the cluster assignment based on the chosen samples.~\cite{Chen2011} proposed landmark-based spectral clustering algorithm.
+The algorithm chooses $p$ representative points as the landmarks and constructs a Laplacian matrix via $\mathbf{L}=\mathbf{A}^T\mathbf{A}$, where the element of $\mathbf{A}\in \mathds{R}^{p\times n}$ is the pairwise distance between the input data and the landmarks.~\cite{Wang2011} selects the landmarks by performing selective sampling technique and running spectral clustering over the chosen samples based on pairwise distance.~\cite{Nie2011} proposed spectral embedded clustering (SEC) which groups out-of-sample data in a linear projection space.
+The main difference among the above works is the method to handle out-of-sample data.
+Different from the above sampling-based method, Belabbas and Wolfe~\cite{Belabbas2009} proposed a quantization based method with theoretical justification to select in-sample data in a deterministic way.
+By extending the quantization based method with self-organizing maps (SOMs), Tasdemir~\cite{Tasdemir2012} recently proposed a novel method by utilizing the quantization property of SOMs and neural gas to handle the large scale data set.
+Extensive experimental studies show that this method has achieved impressive performance compared with sampling-based methods on a range of data sets.
+Although numerous works have been conducted on speeding up the pairwise distance based clustering methods, very few researches have been done to enhance the scalability of the representation based approaches.